End of use circularity

 4. Capturing data and insights over time to understand consumer behaviour around recycling

-5. Ability to use Reward4Waste within existing waste management and recycling infrastucture – reducing costs and carbon footprint
+5. With Digital DRS, Reward4Waste works within existing waste management and recycling infrastucture – reducing costs and carbon footprint

 6. Reward4Waste offers a real chance to accelerate change and make a positive difference